 Before the 20th century, it was cheaper to replace a worker than to add safety measures.
 With the Industrial Revolution came a massive influx of workers and companies that depended on them.
 It also introduced workers’ unions and safety requirements we still have today.
 Thanks to these safety standards, workers in construction, transportation, manufacturing, and even food and retail are required to wear safety shoes daily.
-Safety shoes are available in a variety of styles including women's and men's slip-on work boots, lace ups, steel toe, composite toe, mod toe and safety sneakers.
+Safety shoes are available in a variety of styles including women's and men's slip-on work boots, lace ups, steel toe, composite toe work shoes, mod toe and safety sneakers.
 In this article, we will explain where this proper footwear started, what makes a safety shoe, and the different types of safety shoes and why they are worn.

 Why worry about workers’ footwear?